Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis in the 1l channel

 For the ggF and VBF categories, we require $\ptmiss > 20\GeV$ and, since signal events feature \ptvecmiss aligned with the \PH-candidate jet, we apply $\abs{\Delta\phi(\text{j},\ptvecmiss)} < \pi/2$.
 To suppress \ttbar and single \PQt backgrounds, events must not contain any \PQb-tagged AK4 jets with the tight WP in the hemisphere opposite to the \PH-candidate jet.
 In the \VH category, we reject events with a \PQb-tagged AK4 jet that does not overlap with \PV- or \PH-tagged large-radius jet.
 Furthermore, events are required to have $\ptmiss>30\GeV$, but there is no requirement on $\abs{\Delta\phi(\mathrm{j},\ptvecmiss)}$ in this category.

 The ggF category is subdivided into three bins based on the \pt of the reconstructed \PH-candidate jet ($\pt^\text{j}$), with ranges of 250--350, 350--500, and ${>}500\GeV$.
-These bins are chosen to maximize the diagonal elements of the migration matrix, which is formed using $\pt^\text{j}$ at the reconstructed level and the corresponding \ptH at the generator level.
+These bins are chosen to maximize the diagonal elements of the migration matrix ($M_{\text{mig}}$), which is formed using $\pt^\text{j}$ at the reconstructed level and the corresponding \ptH at the generator level.
 The corresponding \ptH bins are 200--300, 300--450, and ${>}450\GeV$, consistent with the recommendations of the simplified template cross section (STXS) framework version 1.2~\cite{deFlorian:2016spz,Berger:2922392}.
 This choice facilitates future combined measurements of the differential Higgs boson production cross section as a function of \ptH.
+The migration between generator-level STXS bins and the reconstruction-level categories used in the $1\ell$ channel is given by the matrix $M_{\rm mig}$:

+where each row presents the fraction of generated signal events in the corresponding STXS bin reconstructed in each analysis category.
+The rows correspond to the VBF ($\mjj^\text{gen} > 1\TeV$, where $\mjj^\text{gen}$ is the generator-level dijet invariant mass) and ggF ($\ptH \in [200,300],~[300,450],~>450\GeV$) STXS bins, and the columns correspond to the VBF and ggF analysis categories at reconstruction level ($\ptja \in [250,350],~[350,500],~>500\GeV$).
+The dominant diagonal indicates good correspondence between the generator and the reconstruction binning.

-The signal extraction is performed with a binned maximum likelihood fit, using the \mjs in the ggF and VBF channels, and the \PV-candidate jet soft-drop mass ($m_\text{j}^\PV$) in the \VH channel.
+The signal extraction is performed with a binned maximum likelihood fit, using the \mjs in the ggF and VBF channels, and the \PV-candidate jet soft-drop mass, $m_\text{j}^\PV$, in the \VH channel.
 The \mjs distribution exhibits a broad peak, with the resolution limited by the presence of one or more neutrinos from decays of \PW bosons or \PGt leptons.
-For the \VH channel, the $m_\text{j}^\PV$ distribution exhibits a sharper peak and more distinct shape differences from key backgrounds compared to \mjs, making it the preferred discriminant for this channel.
+For the \VH channel, the $m_\text{j}^\PV$ distribution exhibits a sharper peak and more distinct shape differences from key backgrounds than \mjs, as shown in Fig.~\ref{fig:vh_mass_choice}, making it the preferred discriminant for this channel.
 A coarse binning is applied to the $m_\text{j}^\PV$ distribution, concentrating most signal events in a single bin ($70<m_\text{j}^\PV<110\GeV$) that captures events from both $\PW\PH$ and $\PZ\PH$ production processes.
 Limited event yields prevent a two-dimensional fit using both resonance masses.